kostarter/dataviz-opensource/superset/README.md

 Now configure the chart by setting :
 * The metrics as the Number of albums.
-* The series as The name of the artists.
+* The series as the Name of the artists.
 <p align="center">
 <img src="img/screenshot_from_2021-11-25_16-10-38.png"/>
 </p>